Mitchell Stapleton-Coory isn’t a fan of the current climate of promotions platforms.

 The pair has locked in a number of venues across Adelaide and Sydney, with more to come nationwide.
 BRKLYN, Hains & Co, Bar Torino, 2KW, Electra House, The William Bligh, Cantina Sociale and Fat Controller have already signed on locally.

 For now, they’re offering Adelaide venues a lifetime free membership as an incentive to join.
 Once they expand further afield, they’ll look to charge a small yearly membership fee.

-Shoutback launches on iOS this month.
+Shoutback is available on iOS.
 An Android version will soon follow.